usharesoft/appcenter-docs/admin/en/source/pages/manage-users/set-quotas.rst

 Setting a Quota for Migration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can set a limit to number of scans a given user can run.
+You can set a limit to the number of scans a given user can run.
 This quota includes both scan generation and scan appliance generation.
 This limit can be reset monthly.

 	* The option ``--type`` must be set to ``scan``.
 	* The option ``--limit`` determines the quota.